BACnet Development Kit

 Answer: Yes, the complete schematics and source code are open source.
 RS-485 and AVR are easy to develop for hardware - no secrets there!
 Steve wanted to provide an embedded platform to demonstrate a BACnet device using his open source BACnet Protocol Stack hosted on Sourceforge.net.
 Steve also used cross platform schematic layout and PCB design tool EAGLE CAD from CADsoft for the schematic and PCB design, with a small enough board to qualify for the "Lite" version.

-Question: You've chosen Atmel - what a fantastic choice - I use Atmel AVR's everywhere so this will not be a problem.
+Question: You've chosen Microchip/Atmel - what a fantastic choice - I use Atmel AVR's everywhere so this will not be a problem.
 The problem I am having, due to my limited experience with BACnet, is the other physical layer options for the BACnet interface such as Ethernet, and Lon.
 Do you have any experience, advice, options, for supporting these interfaces?
 The RS-485 is the primary requirement but we are also hearing that Ethernet and LON are going to be stronger in the future.

 Answer: Steve doesn't know much about the BACnet LON interface, and doesn't hear much about any field demand for it while at BACnet committee meetings.
 It has been his experience that the popular BACnet datalink layers are BACnet Ethernet, BACnet/IP, and BACnet MS/TP, with BACnet/ZigBee as up and coming.
 Steve doesn't see much future in the BACnet ARCNET datalink layer, and only knows of two BACnet vendors that use it.
-Some installations are needing BACnet PTP (RS-232), so he might enhance the firmware on the board to include that (when he can find the time!).

 Question: Please tell me that you have stock of your standard BACnet developer's Kit?
 I'm sure I'll be placing an order very soon.

-Answer: We normally have BACnet Development Kits in stock.
+Answer: We normally have BACnet MS/TP Development Kits in stock.
 Large orders may require a six week lead time.

 Question: Do you have a recommendation for BACnet tools or PC interface for your kit?

 Answer: Steve normally uses a BACnet/IP to MS/TP router for BACnet testing accompanied by Wireshark and the demo applications from the BACnet Stack which test the application layer.
-There is also VTS (BACnet Visual Test Shell) from SourceForge, but most find it a bit challenging from an ease of use point of view.
+There is also VTS (BACnet Visual Test Shell) from SourceForge, but most find VTS a bit challenging from an ease of use point of view.

-BACnet/IP to MS/TP Routers can be purchased from Polarsoft (about $850), Cimetrics (about $895.00), and Contemporary Controls (about $299).
+BACnet/IP to MS/TP Routers can be purchased from Polarsoft (about $695), Cimetrics (about $895.00), and Contemporary Controls (about $299).

-There is also commercial BACnet testing software, such as Polarsoft BACbeat or Cimetrics BACnet Explorer, which may help during development.
+There is also commercial BACnet testing software, such as Polarsoft BACbeat or BACnet Quick Test, Cimetrics BACnet Explorer, or Cimetrics BAS-O-Matic, which may help during development.
+Chipkin has BACnet software, including a free demo that provides a BACnet Explorer over BACnet MS/TP or BACnet/IP.

 On the AVR side, the kit includes standard AVR 2x3 ISP and AVR 2x5 JTAG connectors so that standard Atmel ICE and ISP tools can be used.
 It also includes FTISP jumpers to allow programming using the FTISP over the USB connection.